-Step 2 Copy the contents of the extracted recovery folder to the root directory a USB thumb drive.
-The recovery folder contains the recovery.cap file that is required in this procedure.
+- Step 1 Download the BIOS update package and extract it to a temporary location. - Step 2 Copy the contents of the extracted recovery folder to the root directory a USB thumb drive.
+The recovery folder contains the recovery, cap file that is required in this procedure.